Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 2. Designing

-Software requirement specification (SRS) is a detailed reference expanding on the functional and non-functional requirements of the given software.
+A software requirement specification (SRS) is a detailed reference that expands on the functional and non-functional requirements of the given software.

 Developers use the SRS as a guide to delivering the best possible product architecture.